 (a) Number of Directors; Vacancies and Newly Created Directorships The number of directors constituting the Board of Directors shall be not fewer than three (3) and not more than fifteen (15), each of whom shall be a natural person.
 All elections of directors shall be determined by a plurality of the votes cast.
-Subject to the special rights of the holders of any series of Preferred Stock to elect directors, the precise number of directors shall be filed exclusively pursuant to a resolution adopted by the Board of Directors.
+Subject to the special rights of the holders of any series of Preferred Stock to elect directors, the precise number of directors shall be fixed exclusively pursuant to a resolution adopted by the Board of Directors.
 Vacancies and newly-created directorships shall be filled exclusively by vote of a majority of the director by the stockholders for cause shall only be filled, in addition to any other vote otherwise required by law, by vote of a majority of the outstanding shares of Common Stock.
-No decrease in the number of directors is classified, a director chosen to fill a position resulting from an increase in the number of directors shall hold office until the next election of the class for which such director shall have been chosen, subject to the election and qualification of his or her successor and to his or her earlier death, resignation or removal; thereafter, a director chosen to fill a position resulting from an increase in the number of fill a position resulting from an increase in the next succeeding annual meeting of stockholders, subject to the election and qualification of his or her successor and to his or her earlier death, resignation or removal; thereafter, a director chosen to fill a position resulting from an increase in the number of director sholders, a director chosen to fill a position resulting from an increase in the next succeeding annual meeting of stockholders, subject to the election and qualification of his or her successor and to his or her earlier death, resignation or removal; thereafter, a director chosen to fill a position resulting from an increase in the number of director sholders, subject to the election and qualification of his or her successor and to his
+No decrease in the number of directors shall be elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
+For so long as the Board of Directors is classified, a director chosen to fill a position resulting from an increase in the number of directors shall have been chosen, subject to the election and qualification of his or her successor and to his or her earlier death, resignation or removal.